LibreQoE/LibreQoS/README.md

 * Simple client management via csv file
 * Simple statistics - table shows top 20 subscribers by packet loss, with APs listed
 ## Limitations
+* Tested up to 5Gbps/500Mbps asymmetrical throughput.
+Qdisc locking problem may require integrating <a href="https://github.com/netoptimizer/xdp-cpumap-tc">xdp-cpumap-tc</a> in future to increase bandwidth capacity.
 * Linux tc hash tables can only handle ~4000 rules each.
-This limits total possible clients to 2000 single-protocol clients (IPv4 only / IPv6 only) or 1000 dual stack clients.
+This limits total possible clients to 1000 at this time.
 Eventually we will rework the code to allow for more clients by linking more hash tables.
 ## Requirements
 * Edge and Core routers with MTU 1500 on links between them
    * If you use MPLS, you would terminate MPLS traffic at the core router.
 LibreQoS cannot decapsulate MPLS on its own.